gmc-code/PC-microbit-micropython/docs/introduction/advanced_python.rst

 Advanced python
 ====================================================

-Some of these pages have python syntax beyond the beginner level.
+The image pages and the classes pages have more advanced syntax.

-| list.reverse()
+| a_list.reverse()
 | :ref:`Reverse direction of a list using the reverse method`

 | reversed(sequence)